 Basically, you want to purée the watermelon, dates, and spices so you get a fairly liquid consistency, as if you were using brown sugar and pineapple juice.
 Pour the purée into a skillet (if you have to scrape it in and it doesn’t want to come out of the blender it’s too dry and you should add more watermelon first) and turn the heat to medium-high.
 When the mixture comes to a boil add the bananas.
 Cook, turning gently for 3 minutes (you just want the bananas to heat up).

 Pour over a splash of wine (about 2-3 tbsp, but more or less is not a big deal, as long as you don’t mind the wine taste).
 When the mixture starts to boil again (a few seconds later), light a long match or use a BBQ lighter to light the alcohol on fire.
 If it doesn’t work, try again.
 After 2 tries, if it doesn’t work, give up.
-Bonnie Stern says to “not worry.
+In her cookbook HeartSmart: The Best of HeartSmart Cooking, Bonnie Stern says to “not worry.
 It will still taste great”.
 Comforting, Bonnie.
 All my other flambés have worked but this one wouldn’t.
 It may have been the fact that I tried to use a regular lighter and charred my thumb.
 It didn’t burn, but there was a nice bit of black involved.

 When it does light there’ll be a big “WHOOSH” of flame, so make sure your head isn’t too close to the pan.
 I think it works better with liquor, like rum, because of the higher alcohol content.
 Ah well.
 It still tasted great, like Bonnie assured me it would.
 Actually, with a little thick yogurt as a bed for the warm, sweet sauce (you have no idea how amazing dates are until you use them to substitute for other sweet things), and perfect bananas, this was heaven.
 I hate fruit desserts, but this was smooth and rich and filling.
 If only flames liked being caught on camera.
 You’ll have to make the recipe to see the magic for yourself.